Dairy Queen: Logos

 A yellow trapezoid Brazier sign, placed below the red Dairy Queen logo, was developed in the late 1960s.
 It matched the roofline of the new store design of the era.

 The 1990s saw a new style of design, boxier with red strips containing the "Hot Eats, Cool Treats" slogan of the era near the roofline (some stores have removed this); straddling the center of the facade was a large blue sign that was a modernized take on the soft-serve cone design of the early 1950s, with white and red pinstripes trailing out from beneath the full Dairy Queen name, underneath the cone; the cone itself was now facing the building, to accommodate the physical ellipse logo; the sign continued further down the wall, with an angle and a "Brazier" logo strip.
 Additional cone signs were used to mark the entrance and exit of the store for drivers.
 This design was largely used on new stores but was sometimes used for remodeling older locations.

 Although it had been used interchangeably with the Dairy Queen name for many decades, "DQ" became the company's official name in 2001.
 The font remained the same as in the original signage introduced 60 years prior.
 Throughout this period, the company placed the registered mark symbol immediately to the right, on the bottom side of the logo.
-When the company modernized its signage and logos in early 2007, it modified the font and italicized the letters, as well as adding arced lines, an orange one to represent its hot foods above and a blue one below to represent its ice cream products.
-In the new design, the registered mark symbol was moved to be adjacent to the letter "Q".
-The first overhaul of its logo in almost 70 years, the company claimed that the new logo would show brand growth and reflect the "fun and enjoyment" associated with its products.
+When the company modernized its signage and logos in early 2007, it modified the font and italicized the letters, as well as adding arced lines, an orange one to represent its hot foods above and a blue one below to represent its soft serve products.
+In the new design, the registered mark symbol was moved to be adjacent to the letter "Q." The first overhaul of its logo in almost 70 years, the company claimed that the new logo would show brand growth and reflect the "fun and enjoyment" associated with its products.
 Advertising industry observers have noted that the new logo was an unneeded update of a known and trusted industry brand and that its new features were distracting.

-The original signage is still in use in older locations or in locations that use a "retro" design motif in the property's design.
-One example was the sign used at the Dairy Queen in Ottawa, Ontario, which was destroyed and replaced in 2013.
+The original signage is still in use in older locations or in locations that use a "retro" motif in the property's design.

-Global operations

-Countries currently with Dairy Queen operations: